Guide to US Applications • Undergraduate

 Part 1 of a 4-part series

-- Recommendation and FERPA:
+4) Recommendation and FERPA:

 The Family Educational Rights and Privacy Act (FERPA) of 1974 requires that students be advised of their rights concerning educational records, such as letters of recommendation.
-While you are free to respond as you wish, if you choose not to waive your right, some recommenders may decline your request, and some colleges may disregard letters submitted on your behalf.
+While you are free to respond as you wish, if you choose not to waive your right, some recommenders may decline your request and some colleges may disregard letters submitted on your behalf.
 In other words, FERPA gives you the right to inspect recommendations before they are sent to your colleges.